progit/progit/no-nb/06-git-tools/01-chapter6.markdown

 Sometimes, developers want to get a combination of a large project’s subdirectories, depending on what team they’re on.
 This is common if you’re coming from CVS or Subversion, where you’ve defined a module or collection of subdirectories, and you want to keep this type of workflow.

-A good way to do this in Git is to make each of the subfolders a separate Git repository and then create superproject Git repositories that contain multiple submodules.
+A good way to do this in Git is to make each of the subdirectories a separate Git repository and then create superproject Git repositories that contain multiple submodules.
 A benefit of this approach is that you can more specifically define the relationships between the projects with tags and branches in the superprojects.

 ### Issues with Submodules ###